 Look, feel, and function like natural teeth, don't require removal for cleaning, cost less than implants in most cases.

 Requires preparing the teeth next to the missing tooth, may require extra effort to clean underneath the pontic

-Our dentists also offer dental implant treatment options, which often is a better alternative to bridges when you are looking to replace missing teeth.
-If you are missing a tooth, call our dental office today to set up a consultation so one of our skilled dentists can discuss the different treatment options with you.
+We also offer dental implant treatment options, which often is a better alternative to bridges when you are looking to replace missing teeth.
+If you are missing a tooth, call our dental office today to set up a consultation to discuss the different treatment options with you.

 Even the best preventive oral health defenses sometimes fail.
 When tooth decay, gum disease, dental trauma or any other oral health care issues breakdown preventive dentistry care, our Crown, Bridge, and Onlay services can put the smile back on your face.
 At Cosmetic and Family Dentistry, we believe in restoring every smile back to its natural look and feel.
 Our dedicated dental care team work hard to give you the most treatment options with state-of-the-art technology in order to enhance and return your smile quickly.